sjanhunen/dokimazo/papers/one-question.rst

 I think the greatest prayer is recorded in Eph 3:

    [Eph 3:14-19 NKJV] 14 For this reason I bow my knees to the Father of our Lord Jesus Christ, 15 from whom the whole family in heaven and earth is named, 16 that He would grant you, according to the riches of His glory, to be strengthened with might through His Spirit in the inner man, 17 that Christ may dwell in your hearts through faith; that you, being rooted and grounded in love, 18 may be able to comprehend with all the saints what [is] the width and length and depth and height-- 19 to know the love of Christ which passes knowledge; that you may be filled with all the fullness of God.

+I believe this is really what is at the center of the Mystery.
+The covenants are all about how God gets one special nation to the point of serving all other nations and being an example to them.
+The Mystery is about Christ dwelling in the hearts of all nations and all nations without distinction serving Him and being an example to the heavenly leadership.

 - Paul's prayer: heart, love of Christ, knowledge that exceeds knowledge
 - It's not the law in our hearts, but it's Christ, the one who fulfills the law (and so much more), dwelling in our hearts